discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 | <Skill name="Glyph of Renewal" size="big" disableText/>           | You can sacrifice some DPS for a powerful insta rez, can be very useful during "Dancing with Demons" runs.

 ### Situational Weapons
-- **Warhorn** - A lower dps option that is fully ranged and opens up the offhand slot.
+- **Scepter** - A lower dps option that is fully ranged and opens up the offhand slot.
 - **Warhorn** - Your first choice of off hand, useful if your group struggles with boon uptime due to access to <Skill name="Sand Squall"/>.
 - **Focus** - Less dps than warhorn but offers more access to CC skills.